Table of Contents

 8. Manage social and casual relationships effectively

-When encountering neighbors, parents of children’s classmates and friends, and other people seen occasionally (at the gym, religious services, coffee shop), build relationships over time by showing an interest in their employers, roles, and challenges faced.
+When encountering neighbors, parents of children’s classmates and friends, and other people seen occasionally (at the gym, religious services, or the coffee shop), build relationships over time by showing interest in their employers, roles, and challenges.
 Let them know about you and your aspirations, skills, and capabilities in organic conversations, and get comfortable asking for assistance and ideas related to the job search.
 If a connection appears useful, invite them to connect on LinkedIn or another social platform so they can see your posts and vice versa.
-Do not neglect mid-to-lower-level employees, especially those at targeted organizations, as they can become a valuable source of employee referral.
+Do not neglect mid- to lower-level employees, especially those at targeted organizations, as they can be a valuable source of employee referrals.

 9. Refresh older professional relationships

-Remember older co-workers and supervisors, even if much time has passed since the most recent interactions.
+Remember older co-workers and supervisors, even if much time has passed since your last interactions.
 Refresh relationships by sending a message and asking for a call or meeting—a simple “It's been too long.
 Can we get some time to reconnect?” will usually suffice.
 Suggest a time and day to connect and plan a brief (30-minute) call to reconnect, catch up, and share the requested help.
 As with many older relationships, bonds are recalled, and discussions of shared experiences are often welcomed.

 10. Handle non-responses to requests for calls or meetings effectively

 If they respond with a “yes,” immediately suggest a time and venue.
 If they do not respond, wait a week and resend the request, preferably early or late.
-Try a maximum of three times—either through a shared friend or another messaging platform (e.g. email or InMail).
+Try up to 3 times—either through a shared friend or another messaging platform (e.g., email or InMail).
 If no response is received after that, consider it time to move on.

 11. Manage recruiter or headhunter contacts

 As many as 20% of jobs, especially those in skilled professions and executive roles, are handled by headhunters and outside recruiters.
 Direct contact is a solid supplemental strategy, as they often do not post executive or senior jobs.
 First, try to get a formal introduction from a contact by asking them directly or discovering the connection through their LinkedIn network.
-If unavailable, search the internet for industry or role recruiters and message them directly requesting a 15-minute introductory call and a resume.
+If unavailable, search the internet for recruiters in your industry or role and message them directly, requesting a 15-minute introductory call and your resume.
 Tell them you are interested in learning more about them and their services.

 Always look for opportunities to return the favor of their time by exchanging insights into open jobs without a search firm’s involvement.
-This could lead to business for them, making you more memorable in their minds.
+This could lead to business for them and make you more memorable to them.

 Relevant Practices & Tools